 Mamata condoles death of former Cal HC judge Susanta Chatterji

-Kolkata: West Bengal Chief Minister Mamata Banerjee on Thursday expressed sorrow at the demise of former Calcutta High Court judge Susanta Chatterji.
+Kolkata: Chief Minister Mamata Banerjee on Thursday expressed sorrow at the demise of former Calcutta High Court judge Susanta Chatterji.

 “Deeply saddened by the news of the demise of Hon’ble Retired Justice Susanta Chatterji,” Banerjee said in a post on X.